nci/scores/docs/paper.md

 `climpred` [@Brady:2021] uses `xskillscore` combined with data handling functionality, and is focused on ensemble forecasts for climate and weather. `climpred` makes some design choices related to data structure (specifically associated with climate modelling) which may not generalise effectively to broader use cases.
 Releasing `scores` separately allows the differing design philosophies to be considered by the community.

-`METplus` [@Brown:2021] is a substantial verification system used by weather and climate model developers. `METplus` includes a database and a visualisation system, with Python and shell script wrappers to utilise the `MET` package for the calculation of scores. `MET` is implemented in C++ rather than Python. `METplus` is used as a system rather than providing a modular Python API.
+`METplus` [@Brown:2021] is a substantial verification system used by weather and climate model developers. `METplus` includes a database and a visualisation system, with Python and shell script wrappers to use the `MET` package for the calculation of scores. `MET` is implemented in C++ rather than Python. `METplus` is used as a system rather than providing a modular Python API.

 `Verif` [@nipen2023verif] is a command line tool for generating verification plots whereas `scores` provides a Python API for generating numerical scores.